White horses in mythology: Buddhist

 Kanthaka was a white horse that was a royal servant and favourite horse of Prince Siddhartha, who later became Gautama Buddha.
 Siddhartha used Kanthaka in all major events described in Buddhist texts prior to his renunciation of the world.
 Following the departure of Siddhartha, it was said that Kanthaka died of a broken heart.

 Abrahamic

 Jewish

 The Book of Zechariah twice mentions coloured horses; in the first passage there are three colours (red, dappled, and white), and in the second there are four teams of horses (red, black, white, and finally dappled) pulling chariots.
 The second set of horses are referred to as "the four spirits of heaven, going out from standing in the presence of the Lord of the whole world."
 They are described as patrolling the earth and keeping it peaceful.

-There's also a version of the folk tale Jeosph della Rayna Storms Heaven.
+There's also a version of the folk tale Joseph della Rayna Storms Heaven.
 In the story Rabbi Joseph della Rayna tries to bring down the Messiah through various Kabballah practicies.
 When he almost succeeds the Messiah brings his white horse out of the stable to get ready.
 But he ultimately fails so the Messiah leads his white horse back to the heavenly stall.